brazilian-utils/brutils-python/README_EN.md

 Returns:

-- str: A formatted CPF string with standard visual aid symbols or None if the input is invalid.
+- str: A formatted CPF string with standard visual aid symbols or raises ValueError if the input is a invalid CPF.

 Example: